How to Make A Great AIP Curry From Scratch

 Other AIP curry must haves are onions and garlic.
 I found that, cooked correctly, these help bring out the deep, rich flavours that seed spices like coriander and cumin give to a dish.
 You'll also want a lemon or two handy to serve with or to balance all those other flavours, along with a pinch of salt.

 To make your sauce, don't forget coconut milk, for a rich, creamy texture.
-Or you might want to spice up a no-mato sauce and use that, instead.
+Or you might want to spice up a nightshade free non-tomato sauce and use that, instead.
 Coconut yoghurt is great for marinades and for thickening up a curry, too - just stir in a tablespoon or two towards the end of cooking.

 Remember though, that AIP is just an elimination diet and isn't for forever.
 One of the first things you can try and reintroduce is seeds and seed spices - if you can tolerate seeds, you can start adding cumin, ground coriander and cardamom pods into your curries.
 This will give you a deeper, richer flavour profile.
 Nightshades such as paprika, tomatoes and chillies are one of the last foods you should try and reintroduce.
 I started AIP three years ago and I still can't tolerate nightshades beyond a tiny pinch of paprika.